crux-eval/eval-arena/README.md

 }
 ```

 Thanks for helpful discussions with Ari Holtzman, Nicolas Usunier, and Pedro Rodriguez.
-Chatbot arena provided the inspiration to test on all pairs and summary the results in a readable way.
+Chatbot arena provided the inspiration to test all model pairs and summarizing the results in a understandable way.

 ## License